What Is Living In The Now?

 But these kinds of thoughts, feelings and emotions lead us to depression – if we spend too much of our time in the past, or anxiety – if we’re too anxious about unknown outcomes of the future.
 Living in the now and making our best judgment calls based on the present set of circumstances we’ve been given, is the single most way to finding happiness and peace.

-Promotes wholesome living: When we give ourselves fully to the moment, we enjoy and relish the activities we participate in.
-We value our time more instead of rushing from one event to another without fully engaging in any one of them.
+When we give ourselves fully to the moment, we enjoy and relish the activities we participate in.
+Instead of rushing from one event to another without fully engaging in any of them, we will value our time more.

 Ponder on this.
 How sad is it for our loved ones to be the victims of the thought crises that we personally are experiencing?